xyu/heroku-wp/README.md

 Usage
 -----

 Because a file cannot be written to Heroku's file system, updating and installing plugins or themes should be done locally and then pushed to Heroku.
-Even better would be to use Composer to install plugins so that version control and upgrading is simply a matter of editing the `composer.json` file and bummping the version number.
+Even better would be to use Composer to install plugins so that version control and upgrading is simply a matter of editing the `composer.json` file and bumping the version number.

 Updating
 --------